DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_64_eps-mac.md

 *Note: I am not normally a Mac user, any suggestions for improvements to the guide is appreciated.*

 Electrum Personal Server will connect your Bitcoin full node to Electrum.
-This will make it possible to use all functionality in Electrum with your full node (Hardware Wallet support, easy multi-sig setup and more).
+This will make it possible to use all functionality in Electrum (Hardware Wallet support, easy multi-sig setup and more) while still validating and broadcasting everything with your full node.

 Before starting, make sure you’ve got a Bitcoin Core full node running and up to sync.
 If don’t, see [Install and optimize Bitcoin Core](hodl-guide_61_bitcoin-core.md).

-You also need Electrum https://electrum.org/#download (you should always check the digital signatures before installing, more info on how [Here](https://github.com/DriftwoodPalace/guides/blob/master/hodl-guide/hodl-guide_40_multi-sig.md#download-and-verify-electrum))
+You also need [Electrum](https://electrum.org/#download).
+Always check the digital signatures before installing, more info on how [here](https://github.com/DriftwoodPalace/guides/blob/master/hodl-guide/hodl-guide_30_last-seed.md#download-and-verify-electrum).

 ## Download the installation package

 Go to https://github.com/chris-belcher/electrum-personal-server and read the intro (before How To) to know what this is and why it’s important.
-Before we install anything, we need Chris Belchers signing-key to verify any downloads.
-It can be found here https://github.com/chris-belcher/electrum-personal-server/blob/master/pgp/pubkeys/belcher.asc
+Before installing anything we need to verify the downloads.
+To do this we need Chris Belchers signing-keys.
+It can be found [here](https://github.com/chris-belcher/electrum-personal-server/blob/master/pgp/pubkeys/belcher.asc)

-Click “raw”:
+On the page, click “raw”:

 ![Eps Win1](images/63_eps-w_1.png)